lupyuen/lupyuen.github.io/src/usb3.md

 # NuttX EHCI Driver Starts OK on PinePhone

-_Now that we have powered up the USB Controller on PinePhone..._
+_Now that we've powered up the USB Controller on PinePhone..._

-_Does the EHCI Driver start correctly on NuttX?_
+_Will the EHCI Driver start correctly on NuttX?_

 TODO

-Earlier the NuttX USB EHCI Driver fails during PinePhone startup...
+Earlier the __NuttX EHCI Driver__ failed during PinePhone startup...

 -   ["Halt Timeout for USB Controller"](https://github.com/lupyuen/pinephone-nuttx-usb#halt-timeout-for-usb-controller)

-Then we discovered how the U-Boot Bootloader enables the USB Clocks and deasserts the USB Resets...
+Then we discovered how the U-Boot Bootloader enables the __USB Clocks__ and deasserts the __USB Resets__...

 -   ["USB Controller Clocks"](https://github.com/lupyuen/pinephone-nuttx-usb#usb-controller-clocks)